jeremyrsellars/no-new-legacy/posts/2018-11-11 Generative Testing Simple Generators.md

 This generates a new value, or list of values, each time, which already sounds more interesting than example-based unit tests.

 So, you may notice that the result from `gen/generate` seems more surprising than that of `gen/sample`.  test.check usually starts by generating smaller, more normal values.
-We'll come back to this concept later in the series.
+We'll come back to this concept of `size` later in the series.

 1. So, one way to make a generator for integer values is `(s/gen int?)`.
 This returns a test.check generator.
 2. To use that generator, we use `(gen/generate (s/gen int?))` to generate a value.